Rangi42/polishedcrystal/README.md

 These changes have been made since the previous 1.1.2 release.
 If you build the project as-is, it will include all of them.

 * Add: Replace {Hoppip, Skiploom, Jumpluff, Aipom, Stantler, Smoochum} with {Rhyperior, Electivire, Magmortar, Sunkern, Sunflora, Wobbuffet}.
-* Add: New trainer classes: Officer♀, Sr. & Jr., Couple, PI, Dragon Tamer, Ace Duo, Roughneck, Steven, and Cynthia.
+* Add: New trainer classes: Officer♀, Sr. & Jr., Couple, Breeder, PI, Dragon Tamer, Ace Duo, Roughneck, Steven, and Cynthia.
 * Add: Add Protector, Electirizer, and Magmarizer items.
 * Add: Machoke, Graveler, Haunter, and Kadabra evolve by having sufficient stat exp in Attack, Defense, Speed, and Special respectively (five Protein, Iron, Carbos, or Calcium is sufficient).
 * Add: Replace Synthesis with Hurricane.